-- 1. Articles offered for sale in a home occupation shall be limited to those produced or grown on the premises, except that a Major Home Occupation may be permitted to provide goods from an offsite supplier or associated with services provided. - 2.
-Products and materials associated with the home occupation shall not be displayed outside or in a window visible from a public right-of-way.
+1. Articles offered for sale in a home occupation shall be limited to those produced or grown on the premises, or associated with services provided.

+2. Products and materials associated with the home occupation shall not be displayed outside or in a window visible from a public right-of-way.